During these hot summer days, most of our meals have become easy-to-prepare, light-on-cooking affairs.

 What’s on your plate lately?
 Got any easy, creative summer meals of your own to share?
 Please do so in the comments!

-Considering one-on-one help crafting your optimal diet during the summer months (or throughout the year)?
-Go here to learn about our programs.
+Considering one-on-one help crafting your optimal diet?
+Go here to learn about my programs.